How do we understand others?

 Our special research focus lies on the neuroscience of empathy.
 We have made and continue to make essential contributions to our understanding of how people share the feelings of others and take their point of view.
 This research enterprise is complemented by research activities in the fields of decision making, moral behavior, and mental health.

-For further information on the research we do click here.
+Further information on the research we do.

-For information on our lab mission click here.
+Information on our lab mission

 News